hashicorp/consul/website/source/docs/agent/services.html.md

 [Managed Proxies are deprecated](/docs/connect/proxies/managed-deprecated.html) and the `connect.proxy` field will be removed in a future major release.

-The `weights` field is an optional field to specify the weight of a service in DNS SRV responses.
-If this field is not specified, its default value is:
-`"weights": {"passing": 1, "warning": 1}`.
-When a service is `critical`, it is excluded from DNS responses.
-Services with warning checks are included in responses by default, but excluded if the optional param `only_passing = true` is present in agent DNS configuration or `?passing` is used via the API.
-When DNS SRV requests are made, the response will include the weights specified given the state of the service.
-This allows some instances to be given higher weight if they have more capacity, and optionally allows reducing load on services with checks in `warning` status by giving passing instances a higher weight.

 ### Checks

 A service can have an associated health check.
 This is a powerful feature as